bruceyo/MMNet/README.md

 Since the processed data is quite large (around 82G in total), we do not provide it here.

 #### PKU-MMD
 The dataset can be found in [PKU-MMD](https://github.com/ECHO960/PKU-MMD).
 PKU-MMD is a large action recognition dataset that contains 1076 long video sequences in 51 action categories, performed by 66 subjects in three camera views.
 It contains almost 20,000 action instances and 5.4 million frames in total.
-We transfer the 3D skeleton modality to seperate action repetition files with the command:
+We transfer the 3D skeleton modality to separate action repetition files with the command:
 ```
 python tools/utils/skeleton_to_ntu_format.py
 ```